 Can I obtain reinstatement of my participation in VQIP after a revocation?

 - When revocation is based upon evidence that you do not meet one or more of the VQIP eligibility requirements, you may ask the FDA to reinstate your VQIP participation and benefits at any time after you have corrected the issues associated with your revocation.
-Your request should include documentation of actions you have taken to correct or resolve all of the problems.
+Your request should include documentation of actions you have taken to correct or resolve all of the identified issues.